wmay/euc-safety/_guides/hands.md

 1. *Top splint*.
 The top splint keeps your wrist from hyperextending (this one is more important for backward falls)

-Not all wrist guards are equal.
-Skateboard/rollerblade-style wrist guards tend to work the best for EUCs.
-Some other wrist guards, for snowboarding for example, may not include sliders or bottom splints.
+Generally, skateboard/rollerblade-style wrist guards tend to work the best for EUCs.
+Other types of wrist guards, for snowboarding for example, may not include sliders or bottom splints.

 In Europe wrist guards are CE certified under the EN 14120 roller sports standard.
 The standard includes 2 levels-- level 1 for "normal roller sports"